apisearch-io/docs/ui/reference.md

 });
 ```

-First block of setings are basically for authorization.
+First block of settings are basically for authorization.
 You have to define
 where your index/indices will be found, and how to reach them.

 > It is important to always use an only-Query token for that purpose.
 This token